How to Choose Your First Hiking Trail

 Confirm Water Sources if You’re Planning a Full Day

-Knowing where you’ll refill keeps you self-sufficient and reduces the weight you’re hauling all day.
-This prep work beats struggling later.
+Knowing where you’ll refill keeps you self-sufficient and reduces the weight you carry all day.

 Take Your First Trail Test Run This Season